 Our study bears limitations.
 The overall analysis inclusion rate was low and, as indicated by comparison of the excluded and analyzed participants, the results were potentially affected by a selection bias towards individuals with higher social status and more severe injuries.
+Low response rates are unfortunately a problem of many PTSD studies, therefore results have to interpreted with caution (Zitat) It is unclear whether this lead to a bias of under- or overreporting of symptoms since both has been described in the literature.
+Therefor our results have to be interpreted with caution.
 Furthermore, the study survey did not record potentially important explanatory factors for distinction between the mental health clusters such as rehabilitation need or ability to work.
 Due to the cross-sectional design of the study, we were not able to assess peri-traumatic mental health, which has been proven crucial for identification of vulnerable patients.
 A longitudinal survey may have helped to assess individual trajectories of mental health reaction to the mountain sport accident.
 Finally, this analysis only included individuals who were treated for a mountain sport accident at the local trauma department.
 Individuals without contact to the medical system or bystanders, who can also be affected by PTSD, were not examined.

 Conclusions and outlook

 Our study characterizes symptoms of PTSD and further facets of mental health following mountain sport accidents.
 We identified symptoms of mental health impairment in roughly one third of the investigated individuals.
+This is quite important because generally individuals perforoming mountain sports are generally regarded as “hardened and very healthy”.
+While the high reslieince and low PTSD rates observed here show that this might be partially true, it is important to consider that also individuals engaging in mountain sports can develop symptoms of PTSD, manifest PTSD or other mental disorders.
+Destigmatization of such symptoms and disorders is essential in the mountaineering community.

-However, we could not identify robust predictors for impaired mental health at follow up among variables available during early medical treatment.
-Hence, considering the increasing popularity of mountain sports, psychoeducational information and low threshold access to psychological and psychiatric support currently seems the most appropriate strategy for successful interdisciplinary management of individuals following accidents in mountain sport.
-Psychoeducational information can include informative leaflets, information in the discharge letter, as well as access to websites or mobile applications outlining the normal reaction to a traumatic event as well as warning signs indicating the need for professional support.
-Additionally low threshold contact information for psychological and psychiatric support are helpful.
+In the current analysis we could not identify robust predictors for impaired mental health at follow up among variables available during early routine medical treatment.
+Hence, until standardized robust predictor variables are available and screening protocols are in place for mental health outcomes following accidents in mountain sports low threshold access to psychological and psychiatric support as well as psychoeducational measures currently seems the most appropriate strategy for successful interdisciplinary management of individuals following accidents in mountain sport.

 Data and code availability